Stephen Sprouse: Stephen Sprouse collections

 Sprouse informally showed a Fall 1985 collection to buyers and the press at his new showroom in Union Square on Broadway - the last location of Andy Warhol's infamous "Factory" lofts.
 A runway presentation at Club USA in NYC was initially planned (and largely promoted) for its grand opening.
 Subsequently, the show was cancelled; a Stephen Sprouse Incorporated representative stated at the time that the show was cancelled due to the company relocating to their new Union Square location.
 The apparel shown were "finished samples."

 Sprouse referred to his Fall 1985 collection as being "more hippie weird" and early seventies-inspired, with bell-bottom trousers, psychedelic prints, and maxi skirts, but the company lacked the funds and staff to produce the apparel.

 Sprouse was initially noted by fashion magazines and retailers for using high-quality, expensive, custom-dyed fabrics (his woolens were largely sourced by the high-end Italian textile house Agnona).
 Sprouse personally did the graffiti that adorned many of his very early, expensive garments (1983, early 1984), which added to their desirability.

+In September 1987, with financial backing from high-end furniture manufacturer Knoll International (then known as GFI/General Felt Industries), Sprouse opened a three-level store on Wooster Street in New York City.
+A second smaller store was opened in Los Angeles in the spring of 1988 at the Beverly Center shopping complex.
+He partly abandoned his signature sixties silhouettes, instead drawing inspiration from the mid-seventies London-based punk rock scene.

+Following Warhol's death, Sprouse received permission from his estate to use Warhol's Camouflage screenprint as a textile design.
+For his Fall 1987 collection, he created a Day-Glo camouflage sequin minidress, and for his Spring 1988 collection, he reinterpreted the camouflage motif in fluorescent orange, pink, white, and pale yellow for skirt-and-jacket ensembles.
+He also displayed three of Warhol's original Camouflage prints in his showroom.